AI Debugging With Persistent Memory: Stop Investigating the Same Bug Twice

 mx memories search --query "lockfile CI failure package manager" --timeline

-The search returned all five previous incidents, chronologically sorted, each one with root cause, fix, and warning signs.
+The timeline search returned all five previous incidents, chronologically sorted, each one with root cause, fix, and warning signs.
 The AI read across those results and synthesized:

 "Based on five previous incidents, this is npm/pnpm cross-contamination in the monorepo.
 The consistent pattern: npm running inside a pnpm monorepo tree walks up to the parent node_modules/.pnpm/ store.
 The lockfile gets ../node_modules/.pnpm/ references that don't exist in Docker or CI.
 The consistent fix is converting services to pnpm, or running npm install in an isolated temp directory."